 Free Funds to Get Started

 Customers must open a new account and will then immediately receive the free betting funds.
-The credited money can only be used within 7 days of it being transferred in to a new customer account.
+The credited money can only be used within 7 days of it being transferred onto a new customer account.
 Customers must be careful with spread bets because losses will be covered for up to £100 and any amounts above this limit must be paid by the customer.
 The trading credit might not be sufficient to cover a losing bet and it is the customer’s responsibility to ensure free losses are capped.

 After a seven day period a customer can keep the net profits but withdrawals are limited by the amounts deposed by the new customer.
 If a customer just trades with the free betting funds it will not be possible to make a withdrawal.
 This promotion is not valid when used along with other promotions and any funds not used in the initial week of trading will be lost.

 Mobile betting is becoming increasingly prevalent with the more widespread use of smartphones to perform daily tasks and functions.
-A new generation of new bettors is more likely to feel comfortable using apps on mobile phones than the older generation who still call betting in cash or over the telephone.
+A new generation of new bettors is more likely to feel comfortable using apps on mobile phones than the older generation who still bet in cash or over the telephone.
 The internet gave rise to online betting and gambling is one of the dot.com success stories.

 The growth of dedicated sports channels in the UK led to more events being shown live on TV.
 Live video streaming of the major betting sports also contributed to a growth in in-play betting.
 Mobile technology is suited to betting on the go and more spontaneous staking decisions.
 Spontaneity leads to less rational gambling and more profits for the bookmakers.
-The live betting environment away from the more disciplined desktop home based betting leads to more losing bets.
+The live betting environment away from the more disciplined desktop home-based betting leads to more losing bets.

 Mobile specific bonuses usually require a deposit and are designed for new customers.
 The aim is to get a potential new player to download an app, open an account, make a deposit and start betting.
 Once that journey has been made bookmakers try to encourage loyalty with special offers and bonuses, some of which are only available to mobile customers.